daiphuongngo/daiphuongngo/README.md

 Courses | Grade (at Harvard University, the highest grade is an "A," (93-100%) equivalent to a 4.00 on the 4-point scale) / Progress
 --------|------------
-CSCI S-89	Deep Learning in Python | Summer'25 (IP)
+CSCI E-89B Natural Language Processing in Python | Fall'25
-CSCI S-278	Applied Quantitative Finance and Machine Learning in Python | Summer'25 (IP) CSCI E-89B Natural Language Processing in Python | Fall'25 CSCI E-116	Dynamic Modeling and Forecasting in Big Data | Fall'25 CSCI E-104 Advanced Deep Learning | Spring'26
+CSCI E-116	Dynamic Modeling and Forecasting in Big Data | Fall'25 CSCI E-104 Advanced Deep Learning | Spring'26
 CSCI E-94 Fundamentals of Cloud Computing and OpenAI with Microsoft Azure | Spring'26 CSCI E-597 Pre-Capstone & CSCI E-599A Capstone | Summer'26 & Fall'26
+CSCI S-89	Deep Learning in Python ✅ | Grade A (93-100%)
-CSCI E-25 Computer Vision in Python with Deep Learning, Deep CNN, Transfer Learning, Generative Models ✅ | Grade A (93-100%) CSCI E-192 Modern Data Analytics with Spark Core, Spark SQL, Spark MLLib, GraphX, NLP, AWS, GCP, Python  ✅ | Grade A (93-100%)
+CSCI S-278	Applied Quantitative Finance and Machine Learning in Python ✅ | Grade A (93-100%) CSCI E-25 Computer Vision in Python with Deep Learning, Deep CNN, Transfer Learning, Generative Models ✅ | Grade A (93-100%) CSCI E-192 Modern Data Analytics with Spark Core, Spark SQL, Spark MLLib, GraphX, NLP, AWS, GCP, Python  ✅ | Grade A (93-100%)
 CSCI E-83 Fundamentals in Data Science in Python (computational statistical inference with maximum likelihood, modern resampling methods, and Bayesian models)  ✅ | Grade A (93-100%)